 Join us in the eternal quest for perfect PPC strategy.
 Even the most advanced tactics that we use today will become a thing of the past when more intuitive algorithms, automation, and communication tactics develop.
 The current iteration of algorithms favors two major PPC strategies: SKAGs and Keyword Tapering.
 Depending on your budget and timeframe, you’ll be able to choose one of these to maximize your ROAS (Return on Ad Spend), as well as improve the quality score of your Google Ads account.

-In this article, we will explain the most significant features of Keyword Tapering and discuss how it can expand your SKAGs strategy.
+In this article, our Chicago PPC agency will explain the most significant features of Keyword Tapering and discuss how it can expand your SKAGs strategy.
 We will also shed some light on keyword match types that generate a high amount of clicks and help you optimize ROAS by maximizing your budget and impressions share as well.

 Can Keyword Tapering help you formulate a Perfect PPC Strategy?

 While SKAGs can be a great place to start, we sometimes face their limitations.
 The answer to overcoming these limitations is Keyword Tapering.
 Keyword Tapering takes advantage of the learning period at the early stages of your campaigns.
 It helps you achieve the same level of targeting SKAGs do while ensuring that you manage your exact match campaign in the best way possible.

 We have already had an in-depth talk about SKAGs and how they work in one of our previous articles.
 Although we could expand on that topic, we wouldn’t want to stray too much from the subject at hand.
 So, let’s have a quick overview, so we can see how it relates to keyword tapering – this is how SKAG works:

 - SKAGs made to increase the keyword relevancy of your ads and their click-through-rate (CTR), which should result in an increase of Quality Score and a lower cost-per-click (CPC).